richdmartin13/twotone/content/english/blog/Cupidat-non-proident.1 2.md

 ##### 1. Long random email account in the from address

-Test As a rule of thumb, if it's a long address with random characters, it isn't legitimate.
+As a rule of thumb, if it's a long address with random characters, it isn't legitimate.

-test 2An example would be an email from "Uber" with the address from "sadfadfue@online.io
+An example would be an email from "Uber" with the address from "sadfadfue@online.io"

 > Note: Sometimes the actual address is hidden slightly behind the email account's display name.
 To show the actual address, there should be a little ^ arrow.

 ##### 2. Email looks different than usual trusted emails

 If you've received an email that claims to be from a trusted source, such as your bank, but looks different than you are used to, be careful!
 This could be a phishing email.
 A phishing email tries to simulate an email from a trusted company, but in reality will steal your information.